Day 4 25th August 2011

 Lesson 16-FRACTION

-We were all given a square piece of paper and told to divide it into four equal parts.
+We were all given a square piece of paper and told to divide it into four equal parts.different way of doing the sum.

 When this one is folded into equal part and as long as they are equal we can give